Nevanlinna theory of the Hahn difference operators and its applications: The second main theorem for Hahn difference operators and its applications

 We aim to establish the Hahn difference counterpart of Nevanlinna defect relation, so we should first define the corresponding symbols.
-For any given meromorphic function $g$ and any complex constant $a\in\mathbb{\{\infty\}}$.
-Denote the Hahn-type multiplicity index and the Hahn-type ramification index by $\theta_{q,c}(a,g)$ and $\Theta_{q,c}(a,g)$, respectively.
-We define
+For any given meromorphic function $g$ and any complex constant $a\in\mathbb{C}\cup\{\infty\}$.
+Denote the Hahn-type multiplicity index and the Hahn-type ramification index by $\theta_{q,c}(a,g)$ and $\Theta_{q,c}(a,g)$, respectively, their definitions are as follows,

-Base on the Hahn difference analogue of second fundamental theorem, we prove the Hahn difference defect relation as below. \begin{thm} Suppose that $g$ is a non-constant meromorphic function with $\rho(g)=0$, let $0<|q|<1$.
+Base on the Hahn difference analogue of second main theorem, we get the following the Hahn difference defect relation. \begin{theorem} Suppose that $g$ is a non-constant meromorphic function with zero order, and $0<|q|<1$.
 Then